mrkulk/mrkulk.github.io/_posts/2023-01-15-agi-dialogue.md

 use_math: true
 ---

 This is a strongly-opinionated dialogue between an AGI believer and a skeptic (S).
-ChapGPT playes the role of the believer but uses my help to filter via finer prompting (but I never edit the actual response).
+ChapGPT playes the role of the believer but uses my help to filter via finer prompting -- but I never edit the actual response.
 When simulating the skeptic, I try hard to generate a criticial question and formulate the right.

 S: Do you believe in AGI